 SimulBench

 Introduction

-We introduce SimulBench, a benchmark designed to evaluate large language models (LLMs) across a diverse collection of simulation scenarios, such as acting as a Linux terminal or playing text games with users.
-While these simulation tasks serve as effective measures of an LLM's general intelligence, they are seldom incorporated into existing benchmarks.
-A major challenge is to develop a shared evaluation environment for testing different LLMs in multi-turn interactions between users and AI.
-To tackle this issue, we suggest using a fixed LLM as a user agent to engage with multiple target LLMs under evaluation.
-To facilitate automatic assessment on SimulBench, GPT-4 is employed as the evaluator, tasked with reviewing the quality of the multi-turn dialogues between the user agent and the target LLMs.
-Our comprehensive experiments indicate that these simulation tasks continue to pose a significant challenge for even the most advanced open LLMs.
-For example, GPT-4-turbo outperforms Llama-2-70b-chat by a margin of 37.95%.
+We introduce SimulBench, a benchmark designed to evaluate large language models (LLMs) across a collection of creative simulation scenarios, such as acting as a Linux terminal or playing text games with users.
+While these simulation tasks serve as effective measures of an LLM’s general intelligence, they are seldom incorporated into existing benchmarks.
+A major challenge is to develop an evaluation framework for testing different LLMs fairly while preserving the multi-round interactive nature of simulation tasks between users and AI.
+To tackle this issue, we suggest using a fixed LLM as a user agent to engage with an LLM to collect dialogues first under different tasks.
+Then, challenging dialogue scripts are extracted for evaluating different target LLMs.
+To facilitate automatic assessment on SimulBench, GPT-4 is employed as the evaluator, tasked with reviewing the quality of the final response generated by the target LLMs given multi-turn dialogue scripts.
+Our comprehensive experiments indicate that these simulation tasks continue to pose a significant challenge with their unique natures and show the gap between proprietary models and the most advanced open LLMs.
+For example, GPT-4-turbo outperforms LLaMA-3-70b-Chat on 18.55% more cases.

+SimulBench